manuel-minniti/digitalservice-frontend-challenge-solution/DECISION_LOG.md

 ---

 ## Prerequisites
 The target audience will likely be the frontend team of DigitalService to evaluate my approach to a technical frontend challenge.
 The task seems to be very close to an actual business case (perhaps service.justiz.de or something similar?).
 In the future the target audience may include ordinary citizens as well – so I'll try to cater to both.
+I will use German in the UI, although an actual app will likely be multilingual.

 **Target audience: DigitalService Frontend Team, German citizens**